 Opened in 1779, the Caldon Canal meanders for 17 miles through the Trent and Churnet valleys.

-The canal terminates at Froghall Wharf, where a tramway had been laid to limestone quarries at Cauldon Lowe.
+The canal terminated at Froghall Wharf, where a tramway had been laid to limestone quarries at Cauldon Lowe.

-Between 1779 and 1797 two thousand boats were loaded with 40,000 tons of limestone which was used as a flux to smelt iron ore, to make fertiliser or to build houses, town halls and churches.
+Between 1779 and 1797 two thousand boats were loaded at the wharf with 40,000 tons of limestone, which was used as a flux to smelt iron ore, to make fertiliser or to build houses, town halls and churches.